matryx/nanome-docs/docs/plugins/vault.md

 ## Web Interface

-Once the Web Loader plugin is running, you can visit <http://localhost> in your browser to see the Web Interface.
+Once the Nanome Vault plugin is running, you can visit <http://localhost> in your browser to see the Web Interface.

 ![](/assets/plugins-page/nanome-vault/web.png)